As a family group, HAMELIN favours a long view rather than focus exclusively on short-term profit.

 “Our ecodesign approach encourages us to ask basic questions such as ‘What is the lifespan of a notebook?’ and ‘How is it used?’
 Our hard work means that 64% of our products now carry an ecolabel.” »

 CO2 emissions for the lifecycle of a notebook

-- Sustainable forest management: since 2003, HAMELIN has been committed to a responsible sourcing policy for raw materials, using wood exclusively from sustainably managed forests and legal FSC® or PEFCTM certified timber companies.
-These certifications are a mandatory prerequisite for our paper and cardboard suppliers.
+- Responsible forest management: since 2003, HAMELIN has been committed to a responsible sourcing policy for raw materials, using exclusively paper from responsible sources certified FSC® or PEFCTM (BV-COC-140231).

 - Ecolabelling: Several years ago, HAMELIN made a strong commitment to introducing a more environmentally responsible approach encompassing the complete product lifecycle.
 In 2016, OXFORD notebooks were the first in France and Europe to be awarded the brand new EU Ecolabel for paper products.
 This provides recognition of our ongoing commitment to protecting the environment, thus reflecting the aspirations of our notebook users.

 Certification dates for Hamelin products